TheOdinProject/curriculum/jobs_jobs_jobs/path.md

 TODO:
 1. DONE Break into Lessons
 2. DONE Write blurbs
-3. SEO up titles
+3. DONE SEO up titles
 4. Add to Rake task
 5. Deploy
 6. Edit

-## Preparing for the Job Search
+## Preparing for Your Job Search

 ### Description
 Your job search begins long before you send out the first application, so be sure to adequately prepare by laying out a strategy and being honest with yourself about your goals, needs and expectations.

 1. How This Course Will Work
     /introduction.md
-    This one's a bit different than the others.
+    This course is a bit different than the others so it's worth getting acquainted with how it will work.
 2. Strategy
     /strategy.md
-    You will need to develop a coherent strategy for how you'll approach the process.
+    You will need to develop a coherent strategy for how you'll approach the process or risk wasting time.
 3. It Starts with YOU
     /starts_with_you.md
     You won't get hired anywhere you want to be unless you have an honest conversation with yourself.